By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Life is compromises.
+Life is filled with compromises.
 We expect our partners to be there for us during the big things but remember that your partner needs to balance the other parts of their life.
-Most partners come with families, friends and hopefully jobs.
-While you should be your partners top priority that does not mean that they can drop everything and be at your beck and call.
+Most partners come with families, friends, and hopefully jobs.
+While you should be your partner’s top priority that does not mean that they can drop everything and be at your beck and call.
 People who expect too much togetherness set the relationship up for failure.

 Trying to fit your partner in between other things doesn’t work.

 Just like you can’t expect your partner to always be there, relationships do not work if that partner is never there for you.
 Make sure you are each other’s top priority.
 Family and friends have their own lives.
 Jobs will come and go.
 Eventually, the children grow up and start their own lives.
 A life partner should be there the whole way.